GauravUp28/nomadicml-geovis/README.md

 # NomadicML Geovisualizer 🌍

-A geospatial analysis tool built for the **NomadicML**.
+A geospatial analysis tool built for **NomadicML**.

-This application visualizes driving events (anomalies, violations, stops) from the NomadicML SDK on an interactive map.
-It transforms raw metadata into a visual "Mini-Geoguessr" style interface, allowing users to inspect the spatial context of edge cases with instant video verification.
+It transforms raw batch metadata into a map-ready, "Mini-Geoguessr" experience so you can inspect spatial context and jump straight into the right moment in video.

 **Live Demo:** [https://nomadicml-geovis.onrender.com/](https://nomadicml-geovis.onrender.com/)